bigfix/developer.bigfix.com/site/pages/action-script/reference/client/plugin-store.md

 title: plugin store
 ---

-This command inserts, updates or deletes a BigFix cloud plugin settings.
+This command inserts, updates or deletes a BigFix cloud plugin setting.
 Plugin store settings are named values that can be encrypted or otherwise.
 Each plugin store setting has a timestamp associated with it.